rebin03/Counter-App/README.md

 3. Open `index.html` in your web browser.

-4. Use the  'INCREMENT' button to increment the counter.
+4. Use the  'INCREMENT' or 'DECREMENT' button to increment or decrement  the counter respectively.

 5. Press the "SAVE" button to save the counter entries and reset to zero.